Ole Miss Rebels: Golf

-In 2017, Ole Miss' Braden Thornberry was crowned the Men's NCAA Division 1 Individual National Champion.
+Braden Thornberry won the 2017 NCAA Division I individual championship.
+Michael La Sasso won the 2025 NCAA Division I individual championship.

 The women's golf team has seen recent success with the team winning conference and regional titles including the national championship in 2021 under the direction of coach Kory Henkes.
 This was Ole Miss' first women's NCAA title in any team sport.

 Volleyball

-The 2017 Rebels finished the season at 22-14 and 8-10 in the SEC.
+The 2017 Rebels finished the season at 22–14 and 8–10 in the SEC.
 Entering the inaugural postseason National Invitational Volleyball Championship as an at-large invitee, they lost only one set in five matches en route to winning the tournament.

 Championships

 NCAA team championships

 Ole Miss has won two NCAA Division I team national championships.